 As in the previous lines, the third stanza extends the description of the workers in the potato field.
 The labor is ceaseless, as the potato diggers “soon tumble back/To fish a new load from the crumbled surf”.
 Once again, the harvesting process is seen as harsh and intense for the workers, just as it was in the past.
 All of the laborers efforts are put towards the operation of the machine and the harvest acquires a religious tone as the potato diggers reverence “the black Mother” (the field).
 This activity is given the name of “Processional stooping” which conveys the idea of a procession with both a religious and a pagan connotation.

 The final stanza furthers the idea of the “Processional stooping”.
-Notice that, throughout the poem, the stanzas are linked together as they continue and expand the idea of the previous one.
+Notice that, throughout ‘At a Potato Digging’, the stanzas are linked together as they continue and expand the idea of the previous one.
 This activity is presented as continued unquestionably and inevitably (“Recurs mindlessly as autumn”).
 The idea of autumn refers not only to the harvest season, but to the fall of leaves, and the history surrounding that particular moment of the year.
 The lyrical voice remembers the past and, especially, the famine: “Centuries/Of fear and homage to the famine god”.
 The “Processional stooping” described as the potato harvesting, with its annual, endured, and religious form, refers to the dependence that this particular community has to the potato due to its previous history.

 About Seamus Heaney

 Seamus Justin Heaney was born in 1939 and died in 2013.
-He was an Irish poet, playwright and translator.
+He was an Irish poet, playwright, and translator.
 During his lifetime, he was an important figure in poetry and it is believed to be one of the best Irish poets of all times.
 Robert Lowell said he was “the most important Irish poet since Yeats”.
 Seamus Heaney received several awards, including the Geoffrey Faber Memorial Prize (1968), the E. M. Foster award (1975), the PEN Translation Prize (1985), the Golden Wreath of Poetry, the T. S. Eliot prize, among others.
 Moreover, he won the Literature Nobel Prize in 1995 because his works “had lyrical beauty and ethical depth, which exalt everyday miracles and the living past”.

 From 1981 to 2006, Seamus Heaney lived part-time in the United States.
-He worked as a professor and was a “Poet in Residence” in Harvard University.
-One of his most well-known works is Death of a Naturalist.
+He worked as a professor and was a “Poet in Residence” at Harvard University.
+One of his most well-known works is ‘Death of a Naturalist‘.
 Death of a Naturalist was issued in 1966 and was Heaney’s first major published collection.
-Other notable works include: North, Field Work, The Spirit Level, Beowulf, District and Circle, and Human Chain.
+Other notable works include: ‘North’, ‘Field Work’, ‘The Spirit Level’, ‘Beowulf’, ‘District and Circle‘, and ‘Human Chain.